aswath-space/snakes-and-letters/README.md

 - Landing on a snake or ladder moves you immediately.

 This project is an MVP scaffold; engine logic is unit tested and the UI is minimal yet functional.

+## Shoutouts and Gratitude

+- The list of words has been sourced from DWYL's repo [here](https://github.com/dwyl/english-words)